Here at FourFourTwo, we're now experts on FIFA 22. Sort of. Well, we've won a few games. And we vaguely know how to use a through ball.

-"This year in FIFA you can take control of all the runs off the ball, meaning you control where players move and groove in the final third.
+"Last year in FIFA you could take control of all the runs off the ball, meaning you control where players move and groove in the final third.
 It will take a while to get used to, but by simply pressing both analogue sticks in together you can move players freely off the ball and create some devastating attacks."

 14. Watch streamers for tips (and for fun)

 "A huge thing that can help new and casual players on FIFA is the accessibility of streamers.
 There are streamers for everything you could ever need help with.
 Trading to make coins, competitive players that can show you what works and doesn’t in the game, and streamers that will review your squad to tell you players that may work better for you.